Ransomware Slams Westrock & Other Industrial Organizations

 In many cases, ransomware operations would not stop in the IT network, and will also attack OT segments.
 More encrypted devices mean a higher monetary ransom demand from the attackers.

-Organizations must be able to monitor & detect threats across the IT/OT boundary to effectively identify risks before reaching process-critical endpoints.
+Organizations must be able to monitor & detect threats across the IT/OT boundary to effectively identify risks before reaching process-critical endpoints, such as the Freeport LNG plant explosion.

 Diagram #2 - Ransomware Prevention: How You Can Prevent Ransomware Attacks On Your Industrial Networks